yogesh-studypad/cocos-docs/manual/framework/native/v2/sdk-integration/wp8-webbrowser/en.md

 ## implement delegate function in C# code ##

-set delegate in DrawingSurface_Loaded() in MainPage.xaml.cs. add codes as following：
+set delegate in DrawingSurface_Loaded() in MainPage.xaml.cs. add codes as following:

 ``` c++
 BroswerEventHelper helper = new BroswerEventHelper();